rmt-07-glasgow-fox/ecommerce-server/api_doc.md

-# Kingame E-Commerce API Documentation
+# Funorama E-Commerce API Documentation
 For make you easier to develop this app, I make a documentation about API endpoints.

 | Route              | Method      | Description                   | Authorization   |